Cerphilly/SimpleRL/README.md

 Also, RL `Environment` and `Algorithm`, and its `Trainer` is required to run the experiment.

 # Warning
-There are some unresovled errors and things you have to know:
+There are some unresovled errors and issues you have to know:
 1. Official benchmark score may not be guaranteed.
 This can happen due to random seed, hyperparameter, etc.
 2. Especially, **On-policy algorithms** (REINFORCE, VPG, TRPO, PPO) in continous action environment shows poor performance for unknown reasons.
 3. DBC (Deep Bisimulation for Control) also seems to show performance poorer than the official paper.

+***Any advice on code is always welcomed!***

 # Reference
 - https://spinningup.openai.com/en/latest/index.html